In this KB

-- You will notice one of the applications starts with General… This is a bucket that will catch traffic to the server that is not directly related to an specific application (i.e. crons, platform api calls ..).
+- You will notice one of the applications starts with General… This is a bucket that will catch traffic to the server that is not directly related to a specific application (i.e. crons, platform API calls ..).
 Most users should focus on application specific data.

-- You can then customize the application name to whatever you want in New Relic APM as explained in the “Common Questions” section below.
+- You can then customize the application name to whatever you want in New Relic APM as explained in the Frequently Asked Questions section below.

 - When you click the link for a specific application you will get a wealth of data related to it.

 - Explaining all the information that you have there is beyond the scope of this KB.
 We strongly advise you to go over New Relic APM documentation to make the most out of it.

 New Relic can be a bit chatty when monitoring your applications.
 Luckily it also offers a fine grained control over which alerts you will receive and when.

 - You can access alerting settings from the Alerts tab in the main New Relic APM window (same location all applications are listed).
 From there you can disable, tweak, delete or create alert policies.